stephenhodgkiss/extract-translation-text-from-php-js/README.md

 Once you have all your translatable texts wrapped in a function call, the next stage is to run the extract_lang.php.

-First, upload and amend the script changing lines 5-7 as necessary for your project.
+First, upload and amend the script changing lines 5-8 as necessary for your project.
 It should be in the root of your public folder, so it can read all files in that directory and all sub-directories.

+After extracting the translations for the first time, the $append value should be changed to 'false' so it loads all current translations first.

 Now open the script in your browser, once done it shows a summary of what it has produced: -